 8. Create A Calming Environment

 A calming environment is more than soothing music and low voices.
 There are steps you can take daily to ensure your home is a serene place for your dog.
 It starts with enforcing an all-important routine and offering stability and predictability.
-Exercise can also offer that a sense of calm as dogs can get wound up when they're cooped up indoors for too long.
+Exercise, like going for a walk, can also offer that a sense of calm as dogs can get wound up when they're cooped up indoors for too long.
 It's also a good idea to get your pup tired out to keep them feeling calm and relaxed.

 Finally, make sure your dog has a place to call their own.
 Be it a crate, a pet bed, or a dog house, they need something that identifies a specific space as theirs alone.